Looking for the best travel tripod?

 In many tripods, the mounting head attachment can be raised anywhere from a few extra inches to well over a foot by cranking the middle post up.

 Yes, this gives you added height, but it puts you at risk of tipping over.
 It effectively transforms the tripod into a monopod, and if you have a heavy camera, or are on an uneven surface, the chance of it tipping over is higher.
 Kind of like balancing an apple on your head while walking down the street.
-Sure, you have great balance, but any sudden gusts of wind may push the apple over.
-So when considering the height of your tripod, look at the height prior to any mounting point lifts.

 The price of a quality tripod fluctuates heavily.
 With the combination of light and durable, it requires very specific building material.